VladoVelkov/MVC/README.md

 Pimple
 - example application uses Pimple as dependency injection container / service provider
-- external dependencies can be also saved in lib folder, like lib/Pimple

 index.php
 - Mod rewrite rules in .htaccess file maps all requests to index.php